cran/basictabler/README.md

 ### More Information

+It is possible to create tables from data frames, matrices, row-by-row, column-by-column and/or cell-by-cell.

-Tables can be further manipulated once created, including adding/removing cells/rows/columns and specifying styling and formatting.
+Tables can be further manipulated once created, including adding/removing cells/rows/columns and merging cells.

-It is also possible to create tables row-by-row, column-by-column and/or cell-by-cell.
+Styling and formatting can be specified for individual cells and ranges of cells.

 See the package vignettes for more information: